Electrical Engineering student

 A Mystery Beneath the Ocean Off Our Coast

 Bajo el océano Pacífico frente a la costa chilena, se esconde una estructura tan imponente como poco conocida: el Ridge de Juan Fernández.
-This submarine mountain chain, approximately 800 km long,, rises thousands of meters from the ocean floor,, with its highest peaks forming the Juan Fernández Archipielago Today, the ridge is subducting beneath the South American continent as a result of plate convergence, directly off the coast of the Valparaíso Region,where significant seismic activity of varying magnitudes is recorded..
+This submarine mountain chain, approximately 800 km long,, rises thousands of meters from the ocean floor,, dando lugar en sus puntos más altos al Juan Fernández Archipielago Today, the ridge It subducts beneath the South American continent due to the subduction process, just off the coast of the Valparaíso Region.where significant seismic activity of varying magnitudes is recorded..

-There is a hypothesis that the ridge may influence how large earthquake ruptures propagate off the coast of the Valparaíso Region, possibly acting as a natural barrier.
-To evaluate ideas like this, it is essential to study in detail what occurs in its surrounding environment.
+There is a hypothesis that the ridge could influence how large earthquake ruptures propagate, and how far they extend off the coast of the Fifth Region, potentially even acting as a natural barrier to earthquakes.
+To evaluate hypotheses like this, it is necessary to study in detail what happens in its surrounding area.

 In this context, the analysis of microseismicity, low-magnitude events ( << 3) that are not detectable by conventional seismic networks, is key for understanding the region’s active geodynamic processes.
 These small earthquakes allow researchers to examine how the Earth’s crust evolves over time, how energy accumulates, and how it may be released in larger events.
 Listening to the Earth at these small magnitudes is crucial for identifying active zones and changes in seismic patterns, information that can guide the development of more precise monitoring systems and risk-mitigation strategies.